Accepting applications for the REM on February 28, 2025.

 What

 In addition to the 6 weeks of in-person research, participants will receive professional development training, extended mentoring throughout the academic year, conference participation (travel costs covered), and potentially be included in published literature from the project they work on.
-For full participation, students will be compensated $3,000, STEM educators $8,000.
+For full participation, students will be compensated $3,000.

 Who

-Those going into 9th – 12th grade or K-12 STEM educators who are interested in Engineering (Biomedical, Computer, Electrical, or Mechanical), Computer Science, Math, or STEM Education & Learning.
+Those going into 9th – 12th grade who are interested in Engineering (Biomedical, Computer, Electrical, or Mechanical), Computer Science or Math.

 Students must have a min GPA of 3.0 (waived under special circumstances), a recommendation letter, and a strong interest in STEM research!